Frequently Asked Questions

 Do postdoctoral fellows receive professional development time?

 Yes, they receive 4 hours per week, either at CAPS or off site after scheduled hours, for professional development activities such as studying for licensing exams, searching for jobs, reading about mental health issues, and other tasks.
-Postdoctoral fellows also receive 24 hours (or three 8-hour days) to use for job interviews, attending conferences, taking a licensing exam, and other activities.
-Additionally, they attend the Northern California Training Directors Conference and the San Jose State University Multicultural Training Day.
+Postdoctoral fellows also receive 32 hours (or four 8-hour days) to use for job interviews, attending conferences, taking a licensing exam, and other activities.
+Additionally, they attend the combined Northern California Training Directors Conference/San Jose State University Multicultural Training Day.

 How many clients a week are postdoctoral fellows expected to see?

-Postdoctoral fellows provide up to 22 hours of direct clinical service per week, which includes individual therapy, group therapy, crisis intervention, outreach, and consultation.
+Postdoctoral fellows provide up to 22 hours of direct clinical service per week, which includes individual therapy, group therapy, triage and intake assessment, provision of supervision, crisis intervention, case management, outreach, and consultation.
 They experience flexibility in the number of clinical hours, depending on what types of activities they are involved in.
-For instance, during one week, a postdoctoral fellow may facilitate a 1.5-hour group, do a 1.5-hour outreach presentation, see a crisis walk-in client for 1 hour, facilitate 1 hour of peer consultation group, see four clients for intake appointments, and schedule appointments for 13 ongoing individual clients.

 What do postdoctoral fellows do after they leave CAPS?